ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

 - If you tap on the yellow center cube of any group of cubes, the group will start to spin.
-- In the SLAM Boxes example, every time you tap somewhere on a plane, more colorful animated cubes appear.
+- In the SLAM Boxes example, up to ten times when you tap somewhere on a plane, more colorful animated cubes appear.

 .